 The Dubai International Financial Centre is recognised as the leading financial centre in the Middle East, Africa and South Asia region.
 The DIFC free zone is distinct from other free zones in the UAE as it has its own court with independent regulations abiding by an English Common Law framework.

-The main features of the DIFC, in addition to the ones stated above for free zones in general, are:
+The main features of the DIFC, in addition to the ones stated above are:

 - Access to laws and courts (including arbitration system) based on English Common Law;